Portugal chooses a president amid a severe pandemic surge - WTMJ

 The head of state in Portugal has no legislative powers, which lie with parliament and the government, but is an influential voice in the running of the country.

 Marcelo Rebelo de Sousa, 72, is regarded as the clear front-runner among seven candidates.
-He is an affable, approachable law professor and former television personality who as president has consistently had an approval rating of 60% or more.
+He is an affable law professor and former television personality who as president has consistently had an approval rating of 60% or more.

 To win, a candidate must capture more than 50% of the vote.
-But a severe surge in coronavirus infections in recent days could keep turnout low and perhaps lead to a runoff between the two top candidates, which would take place on Feb.
-14. Portugal has increased polling stations and allowed for early voting to reduce crowding on election day.
+But a severe surge in coronavirus infections in recent days could keep the turnout low and perhaps lead to a Feb.
+14 runoff between the two top candidates.

 Portugal has the world’s highest rates of new daily infections and deaths, according to a tally by Johns Hopkins University, and the public health system is under huge strain.